 Agreements:

+.

 The UE shall be capable to perform downlink actions related to the SCell activation command for the SCell being activated on the PUCCH SCell no later than in slot n+THARQ+Tactivation_time+[X]NR slot length.

-The UE shall be capable to perform uplink actions related to the SCell activation command for the SCell being activated on the PUCCH SCell no later than in slot n+THARQ+Tactivation_time+[TPDCCH]+[X]+T1+T2+T3+[TCSI_reporting]NR slot length.
+The UE shall be capable to perform uplink actions related to the SCell activation command for the SCell being activated on the PUCCH SCell no later than in slot n+THARQ+Tactivation_time+TPDCCH+X+maxTfirst_available_CSI+TCSI_processing,T1+ T2+T3+TCSI_reporting_afterNR slot length.Tfirst_available_CSI: uncertainty in acquiring the first available downlink CSI reference resource after Tactivation_time,

+TCSI_processing: UE processing time for CSI reporting

+TCSI_reporting_after: uncertainty in acquiring the first available CSI reporting resources after T3 as specified in TS 38.331

 FFS: whether [X] which is the relaxation margin for unknown cell case is needed.

 FFS: whether [TPDCCH] which is the delay uncertainty for PDCCH order receiving is needed.

-FFS: whether [TCSI_reporting] is needed and FFS the definition of [TCSI_reporting] if applicable.

 Issue 1-3-2: the delay for obtaining a valid TA command for the sTAG to which the SCell configured with PUCCH belongs (i.e. T2)

 Agreements: